Nitin Sahrawat

-Nitin Sahrawat (born 13 August 1981), is an Indian film-television actor, registered lawyer, and entrepreneur.
+Nitin Sahrawat (born 13 August 1981), is an Indian film-television actor, lawyer, and entrepreneur.
 He is the founder of the Ayurvedic cosmetics and perfumery company BestIndian Luxuries, under which he has created and trademarked several brands including Moviestar, Elixir of Youth, and GlowPotion.
 Sahrawat is also known for his environmental work, including the creation of the Atal Vatika urban forest, as well as his extensive career in television commercials and series.

 Early life and education

 Sahrawat was born in Dehradun to a family of academicians; his mother was a professor and his father an attorney.
 He attended Brightlands School and St. Joseph's Academy, Dehradun.
 He initially pursued a degree in Mechanical Engineering at Bapuji Institute of Engineering & Technology in Karnataka before leaving to begin a career in modeling and acting in Mumbai.

 In his late thirties, after stepping away from his acting career, Sahrawat returned to academia.
 He completed a three-year Bachelor of Arts degree with high distinction, earning a score that placed him on the first merit list for the LLB program at D.A.V.
 Post Graduate College, Dehradun.
 He continued his studies to become a registered lawyer in his forties while simultaneously building his company.